acm-uiuc/til/_til/unix/jump-to-the-ends-of-your-shell-history.md

+---
-# Jump To The Ends Of Your Shell History
+title: Jump To The Ends Of Your Shell History
+category: unix
+---

 There are all sorts of ways to do things in your shell environment without reaching for the arrow keys.
 For instance, if you want to move _up_ to the